OZ1729/Notes/Notes/Kodekloud/AWS/AWS.md

 |Associated with a private IP on the instance| | Can be moved between instances|
 |Cannot be moved between instances| | |

--- Render the above table for proper formatting.
+-- Render the file for proper formatting of the above table.
 - EC2 instances always have a private IP address.
 This address is assigned from the block of availbale IPs specified when the instance is created.
-- This IP address is used internally.
+- This IP address is used internally and is static so it won't change.
+Both public and elastic IP addresses will have a private IP address associated with it in order to communicate with the resources within the subnet.
+-- Public subnets use internet gateway directly to access external resources -- Private subnets have to utilize NAT(Network Address Translation) gateways to communicate with internet gateway.
+-- Private IPs cannot directly communicate with internet gateway.
 ----